 Another useful tool for the IdeaScale platform is the ability to vote, comment, and share with others.
 This is key to emphasize in your messaging not least because not everybody is going to feel like they have the creativity to participate.
 Interactive features help them contribute to the overall campaign and ensure that their voices are heard.

-Another method that you should encourage is mentions, which is part of IdeaScale as well.
+Another method that you should encourage is mentioned, which is part of IdeaScale as well.
 Being able to mention somebody with a simple @ and their name will send them an alert and pull them into the conversation.
 This can be done by either the team or by moderators, and it can be powerful to see somebody known throughout the organization take the time to offer their thoughts.

 Discuss The Process